 The world of engineering is dynamic, fast-paced, technically challenging and exciting.
 This ever-changing environment offers stimulating and rewarding careers in a range of sectors.

-The Higher National Certificate in Engineering is a two-year part-time course which enables you to study modules and topics that are relevant to a range of careers.
+The Higher National Certificate in General Engineering is a two-year part-time course which enables you to study modules and topics that are relevant to a range of careers.
 This broad focus enables you to complement your professional experience with a strong grasp of the underpinning principles that support a successful career in engineering.

 The programme is offered on a day-release basis which allows you to combine your existing professional role with your studies.
 You will study a minimum of eight modules which will cover a broad range of engineering subjects and will be delivered by lecturers with the relevant industry and academic experience.
 The assignments are linked to modern industrial engineering technology and will enable you to make a positive impact within your current organisation.

 As well as nine hours spent in College, it is expected that the student will equal this time working outside the College on assessments, research, revision and other learning activities.